 Since unplanned pregnancies do occur, it is important for people with MS to also know that there is no evidence for any negative impact from use of contraceptives on MS disease course.
 For many, use of long-acting reversible contraceptives (LARC) such as IUDs are particularly helpful, since the risks of non-compliance are reduced and this results in fewer unintended pregnancies.
 In general, any form of contraception is safe for people with MS and is an important topic to be discussed with either a primary care provider or OB/Gyn.

 Impact of Disease-Modifying Treatments (DMTs) on Pregnancy

-Currently, there are over a dozen FDA-approved DMTs for MS in the US.
-These range from moderately to highly effective, each with unique potential adverse effects with regard to pregnancy and variable recommendations for stopping prior to attempts at conception due to mechanisms of action.2 Given the risk of unplanned pregnancy in the general population, discussions regarding choice of a DMT must be done in parallel with family planning discussions with both women and men with MS.
+Currently, there are over a dozen Federal Drug Administration (FDA) approved DMTs for MS in the US.
+These range from moderately to highly effective, each with unique potential adverse effects with regard to pregnancy and variable recommendations for stopping prior to attempts at conception due to mechanisms of action.
+Given the risk of unplanned pregnancy in the general population, discussions regarding choice of a DMT must be done in parallel with family planning discussions with both women and men with MS.